 A flow diagram outlining the process of becoming a PSA Trainer or Lead Trainer can be found in the PSA Trainer Flow Diagram, but the process is described in more detail below.
 Additionally, a fact sheet has been developed which outlines tips to applying to become a PSA Lead Trainer.

-To become a PSA Trainer, an individual must fill out the PSA Trainer Application and attend the entire two-day PSA Train-the-Trainer Course.
-At the conclusion of a course, participant information will be entered into a database and a certificate will be generated after payment by the Association of Food and Drug Officials (AFDO) indicating they are a PSA Trainer.
+To become a PSA Trainer, an individual must first attend a PSA GT Course.
+After attending at the PSA GT Course, individuals must register for a PSA TTT Course and fill out the PSA Trainer Application.
+At the conclusion of the PSA TTT Course, participant information will be entered into a database and a certificate will be generated after payment by the Association of Food and Drug Officials (AFDO) indicating they are a PSA Trainer.

 PSA Trainers can:

-- Deliver any of the seven curriculum modules during a PSA Grower Training Course under the supervision of a PSA Lead Trainer;
+- Deliver any of the seven curriculum modules during a PSA GT Course under the supervision of a PSA Lead Trainer;

-- Register PSA Grower Training Courses with AFDO, as long as a PSA Lead Trainer will be physically present for the entire PSA Grower Training Course;
+- Register PSA GT Courses with AFDO, as long as a PSA Lead Trainer will be physically present for the entire PSA Grower Training Course;

 - Proceed with the PSA Lead Trainer Supplemental Application to become a PSA Lead Trainer.